+Class B Weeds

-Class B Weeds: Non-native species presently limited to portions of the State.
+Non-native, invasive species presently limited to portions of the state.
+The statewide goal is to "draw the line" around and contain infested regions, to keep these noxious weeds from spreading into new areas.
 Species are designated for control in regions where they are not yet widespread.
-Preventing new infestations in these areas is a high priority.
 In regions where a Class B species is already abundant, control is decided at the local level, with containment as the primary goal.
-Please contact your County Noxious Weed Control Coordinator to learn which species are designated in your area.